-Do you want to travel the world, but aren’t sure how to make money while doing so?
+Do you want to travel the world, but aren’t sure how to get paid to travel?
 In this article we have an inspirational interview from Karen who shares her experience working as an online life coach, and as a travel blogger with her husband.
 Cool travel jobs, right?!

 They have diversified their earning streams in order to be able to travel in a financially sustainable way.
-Not only are they earning an income abroad, while being totally location-independent, but they are doing what they love!
+Not only do they make money from home (well, a motorhome) while being totally location-independent, but they are doing what they love!
 Read on to learn more.

 Hi Karen & Myles!
 Please Tell Us a Little Bit About Yourselves

 We are Karen and Myles, aka, The Motoroamers and after 30 years of corporate stress and self-employed submersion, we decided to take up the reigns of our lives and make some massive changes.